atdd-bdd/GherkinExecutorForJava/design.md

 a facet (.e.g.
 Import) and executing the generated test.
 The trace should show the calls to the glue code and the values that are passed.

-If that test is successful, the feature file is added to the full_test.feature file.
+If that test is successful, the feature file is added to the full_test.featurex file.
 The Feature_Gherkin_Translator_Full_Test is run.
-It translates the full_test.feature and compares the outputs to .exp files.
+It translates the full_test.featurex and compares the outputs to .exp files.
 If no output behavior has changed, it passes.
 If the test fails, you examine the Test file and the .exp file for differences.
 If one of the included feature files has changed, then it should show the appropriate difference.
 If the difference looks correct, copy the new test or glue.tmpl file into the .exp files.

-The output of the tests (without any implementation) is checked by running Translate for full_test.feature with logIt and inTest true.
+The output of the tests (without any implementation) is checked by running Translate for full_test.featurex with logIt and inTest true.

 Then the Feature_Full_Test log.txt is compared to the log.exp.
 They should be the same, unless the change that is made should have altered them.